Lightstreamer/Lightstreamer-lib-client-haxe/tools/python/docs/source/intro.rst

   client = LightstreamerClient("http://push.lightstreamer.com/","DEMO")
   client.connect()

-For each subscription to be subscribed to a Lightstreamer Server a :class:`lightstreamer.Subscription` instance is needed.
+For each subscription to be subscribed to a Lightstreamer Server a :class:`.Subscription` instance is needed.
 A simple Subscription containing three items and two fields to be subscribed in *MERGE* mode is easily created (see `Lightstreamer General Concepts <https://lightstreamer.com/docs/ls-server/latest/General%20Concepts.pdf>`_):

 .. code-block:: python